techlerah-cmd/e-commerce/frontend/README.md

-# LèRah Royal Elegance — Frontend
+# Lerah Royal Elegance — Frontend

-This is the frontend for LèRah Royal Elegance built with React, Vite, TypeScript, Tailwind CSS, and shadcn-ui.
+This is the frontend for Lerah Royal Elegance built with React, Vite, TypeScript, Tailwind CSS, and shadcn-ui.

 ## Getting started